This page describes the basics of what the Google Prediction API is, how to use it, and how to get the most from the documentation.

 - You must have a Google Account.

-- You must have an Google Developers Console project with both the Google Prediction API and Google Cloud Storage API activated.
+- You must have an Google Cloud Platform Console project with both the Google Prediction API and Google Cloud Storage API activated.

 Questions, Feedback, and Notifications